 To become board certified, Dr. Overby had to pass a rigorous set of written and clinical examinations, as well as a comprehensive review of his credentials.
-The initial process of becoming board certified can take anywhere from five to ten years.
-Once certified, Dr. Overby must become recertified every ten years to maintain board-certified status.
+The initial process of becoming a board certified orthodontist can take anywhere from five to ten years.
+Once certified, Dr. Overby must become re-certified every ten years to maintain board-certified status.

 The American Board of Orthodontics (ABO) was founded in 1929.
 It is the oldest and most prestigious specialty board in dentistry.
 The ABO’s aim is to elevate the standards of the practice of orthodontia, to familiarize the public with its aim and ideals, and to protect the public against irresponsible and unqualified practitioners.

 The Board upholds four main objectives supported by its mission: